-What keeps you healthy?
+What keeps people healthy?
 Good nutrition and lots of physical activity!
-Get moving and have fun with your friends, in school and out.
+Students get moving and have fun with friends, in school and out.

 Fitness can be fun!
-Look for ways to increase your physical activity.
+Have students look for ways to increase their physical activity.
 In addition to playing traditional sports and games, try lifetime activities such as walking, jogging, swimming, cycling, and skating.
-Ride bikes with friends or take hikes with your family.
+Ride bikes with friends or take hikes with family.
 At school, make the most of recess and gym class to stay in shape and keep your brain engaged!

-Make a list of as many ways as you can think of to can increase your physical activity with friends, your family, or on your own.
-If you’ve been making unhealthy food choices, add better choices to your list as well.
-List everything you can think of with Crayola® Erasable Colored Pencils.
+Students make a list of ways to increase their physical activity with friends, family, or on their own.
+Add better food choices to the list as well.

-Choose your favorite activity and illustrate it to encourage you to get moving!
-Use Crayola Erasable Colored Pencils on white paper.
+Students choose a favorite activity and illustrate it to encourage people to get moving!
+Use Crayola Erasable Colored Pencils on construction paper.
 Just erase to add details and highlights.
 Leave the erased space white or fill it in with another color.
-Use bold colors to catch your attention.
-Make your message powerful!
+Make the message powerful!

-Place your message in a spot where you’ll notice it.
+Place the message in a spot where it will be noticed.
 And get into action!